afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step6.md

 This step adds the ability to Keptn to self-heal your application based on problems sent to Keptn.

-## Scenario

-Imagine the application has a known response time problem in production.
-It can be fixed by scaling the pods - at least until development has a chance to look into the issue.

-We will add steps into our Keptn setup to:
-1. Scale the pods (using Helm to upgrade the deployment) when a response time problem is received.
-2. Use `locust` to generate some new load after the deployment has been scaled
-3. Run a quality evaluation to see if the scaling has resolved the issue

-> Note: The demo image doesn't actually have a problem pattern that resolves with scaling.
-So **expect** the quality gate to still provide a warning.
-Scaling the pods **will** be successful.

 ## Setup Problem Definition and Remediation Action

 Run this script which: